 - Respondents aged 18 to 34 are significantly more receptive to seeking therapy compared to the older age groups.

 “The topic of mental health is still a taboo in Asian societies.
-We want to provide a safe and accessible environment for people to seek help from psychologists and counsellors easily and conveniently.
+We want to provide a safe and accessible environment for people to seek help from psychologists and counsellors easily online and conveniently.
 A virtual platform like Doctor Anywhere can reduce the psychological barrier associated with visiting a mental health professional, and provide time and cost savings for both the user and the provider,” added Mr Lim.

 Collaboration with award-winning creative agency GERMS to develop communication campaign